cpina/github-action-push-to-another-repository/README.md

-# github-action-push-to-another-repository
+# github-action-push-branch-to-another-repository-branch

-Used to push generated files from a directory from Git Action step into another repository on Github.
-By design it deletes the files from the destination directory as it is meant to "publish" a set generated files.
+Used to push generated files from a branch from Git Action step into a branch in another repository on Github.
+By design it deletes the files from the destination branch as it is meant to "publish" a set generated files.

-E.g.
-Repository pandoc-test contains Markdown and a Git Action to generate, using Pandoc, an output: HTML, PDF, odt, epub, etc.

-Repository pandoc-test-output: contains only the generated files from the first Git Action.
-Pushed here with github-action-push-to-another-repository

-And pandoc-test-output can have Git Pages to give access to the files (or just links to the raw version of the files)
+Basically, after running this action, the contents of the destination branch will be the same as the contents of the source branch.

+**Note:** Both source and destination branch must exists.
+This action does not create the destination branch if it doesn't exists.
+**Note:** The new commit will override the entire content of the destination branch with the source branch in a new commit.
+It does not override the history in destination branch.

 ## Inputs
 ### `source-directory` (argument)